Rite of Christian Initiation for Adults (RCIA)

 Beginning in the second century, the number of unbaptized persons seeking admission into the church multiplied making it impossible to continue the long preparation.
 This is when the practice of infant Baptism began.
 In more recent times those interested in joining the Catholic Church received private instruction from a priest.
 After WW II the African Catholic Church felt the need for more preparation and revived the ancient process.
 This was so successful that it was reestablished for the whole church.
 The US Catholic Church was the last to adopt the process in 1966.
 Today we have both baptized, but uncatechized (need to be prepared to receive the sacraments of Eucharist and Confirmation) and unbaptized persons in the process.

 Candidates participate in weekly instructional sessions and formally receive the sacraments at the Easter Vigil.
-Anyone interested in becoming a part of this process should call our Pastoral Associate, Pat Piano, at the Rectory at 860-232-8594.
+Anyone interested in becoming a part of this process should call our Pastoral Associate, Sr. Ann Kane, at the Rectory at 860-232-8594.